icinganalysis/icinganalysis.github.io/content/water drop imaging.md

 NACA-RM-E51G05  cites six publications:

 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 - Clark, Victor F.: The Multicylinder Method.
-The Mount Washington Monthly Res.
+Mt.
+Wash.
+Observatory Monthly Res.
 Bull., vol. II, no. 6, June 1946.
 - May, K. R.: The Cascade Impactor: An Instrument for Sampling Coarse Aerosols.
 Jour.
 Sd.
 Instruments, vol. XXII, no. 10, Oct.
 1945, pp. 187-195.
 - May, K. R.: The Measurement of Airborne Droplets by the Magnesium Oxide Method.
 Jour.
 Sc Instruments, vol. XXVII, no. 5, May 1950, pp. 128-130.
 - Vonnegut, B., Cunningham, R. M., and Katz, R. E.: Report on Instruments for Measuring Atmospheric Factors Related to Ice Formation on Airplanes.
 Tech.
 Rep. 5519, Air Materiel Command, AAF, Aug.
 13, 1946.
 (Contract No. W-33-038-ac-5443.)